transcending1/Review/admin/subpage/modules/module_doc/Bi-Class SVM.md

 ### 4.kernel
-+ Description

-string, optional (default='rbf') Specifies the kernel type to be used in the algorithm.
-It must be one of 'linear', 'poly', 'rbf', 'sigmoid', 'precomputed' or a callable.
-If none is given, 'rbf' will be used.
-If a callable is given it is used to pre-compute the kernel matrix from data matrices; that matrix should be an array of shape ``(n_samples, n_samples)``.
+"string, optional (default='rbf')\n        Specifies the kernel type to be used in the algorithm.\n        It must be one of 'linear', 'poly', 'rbf', 'sigmoid', 'precomputed' or\n        a callable.\n        If none is given, 'rbf' will be used.
+If a callable is given it is\n        used to pre-compute the kernel matrix from data matrices; that matrix\n        should be an array of shape ``(n_samples, n_samples)``."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |